FuzzySecurity/StandIn/README.md

 ## Detection

-This section will outline a number of IOC which can aid the detection engineering process for StandIn.
+This outlines a number of IOC's which can aid in the detection engineering process for StandIn.

 #### Release Package Hashes